harshaallenki/commitStrip/README.md

 # commitStrip

 This is python code to download comic strips from www.commistrip.com till date.
-The downloads are organised into folders by year and months
+The downloads are organised into folders by year and months.
+Just provide the path you want to download